 Menlo Interdisciplinary and Personalized Scholars Program

-Menlo IP provides students with meaningful opportunities to be knowledge creators and autonomous learners who can forge new ways to distinguish themselves in their studies during their high school years.
+Menlo IP provides students with meaningful opportunities to demonstrate initiative and be knowledge creators and autonomous learners who can forge new ways to distinguish themselves in their studies during their high school years.
 Students can opt to shape interesting, thoughtful, distinctive academic explorations in four broad Fields of Study.

 - Civic Leadership – provides students the opportunity to learn about the dynamics of leadership in both theory and practice and then has students take on an internship and see how these theories play out for real-world leaders and decision makers.

 Community Engagement and Impact – provides an opportunity for students to examine the root causes of a societal problem or inequity and become problem solvers who envision possible solutions to community challenges.

 - Arts & Letters – teaches students to interpret creative works, grounds them in the history, theory, and context of their chosen genre, and supports them in creating their own original work or producing original scholarly criticism

 - Global Scholars – fosters global competency and dispositions of global engagement (Note: The Global Scholars program is already established and has served a dozen students well over the past few years.
 We’ve used it as a template in developing the other Fields of Study.)

 Students interested in pursuing one of these Fields of Study will select some courses from a curated list that provide an interdisciplinary approach to learning and the skill development to set them up to complete an immersive academic capstone project in their junior or senior year.